marklchaves/caughtmyeye/_webdev/plugins.md

 ## more to come

-[search placeholder avada](https://wordpress.org/plugins/search-placeholder-avada/) customises the placeholder text in the search input field
+[search placeholder avada](https://wordpress.org/plugins/search-placeholder-avada/) customises the placeholder text in the search input field for the avada theme

-[auto hero avada](https://github.com/marklchaves/auto-hero-avada) automates the setting of a post's hero image directly from the featured image
+[auto hero avada](https://github.com/marklchaves/auto-hero-avada) automates the setting of a post's hero image directly from the featured image for the avada theme